ARM-software/ML-examples/ethos-u-microspeech/README.md

 ###  Getting Started with Arm Virtual Hardware:

+To take advantage of Arm Virtual Hardware, you would need to have an AWS account and follow the steps below:

+- Login to your AWS account

-- Log into your AWS account, and navigate to Elastic Compute Cloud (EC2)
+- Navigate to Elastic Compute Cloud (EC2)

-- Locate Images in the sidebar
+- Select Launch instances

-- Search Public Images for Arm Virtual Hardware AMI
+- Search for Arm Virtual Hardware AMI from AWS Marketplace

-- Subscribe to the AMI

 - Select Instance type (recommend c5.large)